NicholasRasi/NicholasRasi/README.md

 #### Hello there! 👋 I'm Nicholas Rasi

-I'm currently working at [Politecnico di Milano](https://github.com/deib-polimi) as a research assistant.
+I'm currently working at [WHIP](https://www.whip.live/) as a software engineer.

 My main areas of interest are:
 - microservices, serverless and more in general software architectures